Learn by doing, and earn at the same time.

 Apprenticeship is a hands-on training program for people who want to work in a skilled trade and who enjoy learning by doing.
 Apprentices are workers, so they earn as they learn.
 About 90% of apprenticeship training is provided in the workplace by employers.
 The remainder involves classroom instruction on theory.

-The College offers the in-school portion for a variety of apprenticeship programs sponsored by the Ministry of Advanced Education and Skills Development (formerly Training, Colleges and Universities).
+The College offers the in-school portion for a variety of apprenticeship programs sponsored by the Ministry of Training, Colleges, and Universities.

 Program offerings include:

 Depending on the skilled trade you choose, the length of training will vary between two and five years.
 There are three levels to complete, and most levels consist of 240 hours.
 During that time, you will earn a wage based on a percentage of a journeyperson’s wages.